neuresthetics/neuresthetics/README.md

 Final Answer

 The statistical prevalence of individuals who are both left-handed/ambidextrous and pantheistic (≥50% likeness to Pantheism/scientifically literate theology) in the list of 100 geniuses, after dropping unknowns, is approximately 7.79% (6 out of 77).
 This is significantly higher than the expected prevalence of 0.5% (based on a 10% chance of left-handed/ambidextrous and 5% chance of pantheistic beliefs), being about 15.58 times greater.

 A binomial test confirms this difference is statistically significant (p < 0.001), suggesting a stronger association between left-handedness and pantheistic beliefs among these geniuses than expected by chance.
 ```
+>15.58 times represented among genii

 ### Analysis of Pattern

 Revised Statement on the Posterior Cingulate Cortex and Pantheism